KostyaTretyak/ng-stack/projects/forms/README.md

 }
 ```

 The following section describes the changes that have occurred.
-All of the following restrictions apply only because of the need to more clearly control the data entered by the user.
+All of the following restrictions apply only because of the need to more clearly control the data entered by developers.

 ## Changes API